Skip to main content

 Nuclear-armed state

 Russia has the world's largest nuclear arsenal.
-In 2022, Russia used the threat of escalation to use of nuclear weapons to prevent NATO involvement in the war in Ukraine.
+In 2023, Russia continued to use the risk of escalation to use of nuclear weapons to prevent NATO involvement in the war in Ukraine.
 It again demonstrated that it lacks the will purposefully to pursue nuclear disarmament, and remained unwilling to adhere to or engage constructively with the TPNW.

 TPNW Status